siddou/siddou.github.io/_posts/2021-03-09-aws-solutions-architect-notes.md

   - Scale based on a schedule
   - Scale based on demand
   - Use predictive scaling
+- **target tracking scaling** - select a scaling metric and set a target value
 - First EC2 instance be terminated: The instance launched from the oldest launch configuration

 ##### AWS Auto Scaling Group Scale out, Scale up